eudoxia0/flashcards/Cards/Mathematics/Functions/Injective.md

 ---

-C: In an [injective] function, every element in the codomain is the image of [at most one] element in the domain.
+C: In a [injective] function, every element in the codomain is the image of [at most one] element in the domain.

 ---